Lifts of simple curves in finite regular coverings of closed surfaces: Homology coverings of a surface

-To use Lemma \ref{spanningset}, a complete set of relations for $D$ is needed.
-To start off with, there are the relations $\phi^{m}(a_{i})=I$ and $\phi^{m}(b_{i})=I$.
+To use Lemma \ref{generatingset}, a complete set of relations for $D$ is needed.
+To start off with, there are the relations $\phi^{m}(a_{i})=1$ and $\phi^{m}(b_{i})=1$.
 These relations correspond to the submodule of $H_{1}(\tilde{S};\mathbb{Z})$ spanned by connected components of pre-images of the generators.
 In Figure \ref{cube} with $m=2$, some examples are drawn in red.
-There are also the commutation relations and the relations stating that the remaining group elements have order $m$ in the deck transformation group.
+Other relations are, for example, commutation relations or the relations stating that the remaining group elements have order $m$ in the deck transformation group.
 When $m=2$, the commutation relations are a consequence of the relations stating that all 16 group elements have order $m$.
 For example,

-It will be shown later that this is a peculiarity of $m=2$; for $m>2$, we also need commutation relations.
+It will be shown later that this is a peculiarity of $m=2$; as shown in Lemma \ref{secondthought}, for $m>2$, we also need commutation relations.
 For $m=2$, the relations stating that all elements of the deck tranformation group are of order two are a complete set of relations for $D$.
-By Lemma \ref{spanningset}, this gives us a set of simple, nonseparating curves whose pre-images span $H_{1}(\tilde{S};\mathbb{Z})$. \\
+By Lemma \ref{generatingset}, this gives us a set of simple, nonseparating curves whose pre-images span $H_{1}(\tilde{S};\mathbb{Z})$. \\